sjgaughran/amnh-museumomics/README.md

 `bcftools view -m2 -M2 Tminimus_SS_minQ20minDP100_GenoDP3GQ20.vcf > Tminimus_SS_minQ20minDP100_GenoDP3GQ20_bi.vcf`

 Our last two steps will be removing sites with too much missing data (>20%), and removing individuals with too many missing genotypes (>20%).
 Before we do that, let's take a look at where these measures stand.
+Run:

+`bcftools stats -s Tminimus_SS_minQ20minDP100_GenoDP3GQ20_bi.vcf`

 Sample_SRR3171971 has a suspiciously high number of singletons.